Dol-Llys Hall: History

 The origins of the present hall were unusual.
 In the mid-18th century the Dol-Llys estate was owned by the Mears family, who had moved north to Montgomeryshire from Brecon.
 (Note: Heneb, the Welsh archaeology trust, notes the 19th-century trend for wealthy industrialists and landowners to favour the construction of country villas to the north of Llanidloes, enabling them to combine seclusion with proximity.)
 George Mears was sheriff of the county in 1759 and was followed in that office by his son, Hugh, in 1781.
 His grandson, Maurice, who died in 1807, had asked his solicitor, a Mr Stephens, to prepare a will naming eleven possible heirs to the estate, in order of precedence.
 Stephens suggested that one further name be added, to make a round dozen, and Maurice Mears invited him to include either himself or his son, George.
 Stephens included his son as the twelfth name, only for the prior eleven in the list all to die prematurely.
 George Stephens then inherited the estate, changing his name to Mears.

 On his inheritance, Mears built the present house between 1808 and 1813.
 The Mears family lost their money on the failure of the Welshpool Bank and the estate was sold in 1865.
 It had a number of private owners in the 20th century, and during the Second World War housed the boys of St Winifred's School, when they were evacuated from Seaford in Sussex.
 The house later became a council-run retirement home.
 (Note: A resident of Dol Llys during its time as a retirement home was a Mrs Jessie Wills Anderson, who survived the sinking of the RMS Titanic in 1912.
 Dying in 1963, she is buried in the churchyard of St Michael and All Angels Church, Kerry.)

+Housing cooperative

-In 1992 the hall and 14 acres of the original estate were bought by a group of individuals who established a housing cooperative.
-The cohousing community is home to six families.
+In 1991 the hall and 14.5 acres of the original estate were bought by a group of individuals who established a housing cooperative.
+The cohousing community lives in seven self-contained flats and shares the grounds and communal spaces in the house.
 In 2019, a resident at Dol Llys, Rachael Marshall, was appointed as Powys County Council's first cohousing officer.